baselime/docs/observability-as-code/basic.md

 queries:
   lambda-invocation-duration:
-    name: Duration of the lambda execution
+    name: Duration of the lambda invocations
     description: How long does it take to execute the lambda function?
     parameters:
       dataset: logs